 Aroma: 7.5 – That tickles all the right smells for gin, where the juniper is not overpowering, but neither is the other botanicals.

-Manliness: 7.0 – The notion of flight and adventurous blend of spice give this Portland gin a dose of manliness that isn’t gentlemanly like most gins.
+Honesty: 7.0 – The notion of flight and adventurous blend of spice give this Portland gin a dose of uniqueness that isn’t gentlemanly like most gins.
 However it is also from Portland which is hipster-capital.

 Gin and Tonic: 5.0 – It’s okay.